5 Laws That Every Nonprofit Marketing Team Should Know

 - It's not substantially related to furthering the exempt purpose of the organization.

-A charitable organization, which has earned 501(c)(3) determination and is actively engaged in unrelated business activity, attracts up to a 37% (UBIT) tax rate.
+A charitable organization that has earned 501(c)(3) determination and is actively engaged in unrelated business activity attracts up to a 37% (UBIT) tax rate.

 Author: Ben Gonzalez graduated from the UC Berkeley School of Law in 2013.
 Shortly after graduation, he worked as a paralegal until 2017, where he gained insightful knowledge used in his legal writing process.
 Ben is currently a freelance lawyer and enjoys writing in his free time.
 He is a proud California resident located in San Francisco.